PonderingGrower/status.im-mining/README.md

 Once that exists you can simple run `terraform plan` and then `terraform apply` if you like what you see.

+# Structure

+The repo is divided into two sections:

+* `terraform` - Contains configuration that creates the AWS infrastructure
+* `ansible` - Contains provisioning for mining instances in AWS.

+## Infrastructure

+Using `terraform` 4 types of resources are created:

+* `aws_security_group` - One for SSH access and one for exposing `30303` port for Ethereum nodes.
+* `aws_key_pair` - RSA key pair used to give remote SSH access to the created instances.
+* `aws_instance` - Instances that will run the Geth processes for mining.
+* `aws_route53_record` - Route53 DNS entries for easier access to the instances.

+In the `modules` directory reside files defining these resources.

+The main configuration files are:

+* `terraform/main.tf` - Defines which modules to run and provisioning afterwards.
+* `terraform/variables.tf` - Requried and optional variables for infrastructure.
+Some provided by `terraform.tfvars`.
+* `terraform/data.tf` - Pulls information from AWS, in this case about AMI and Route53 zone ID.
+* `terraform/output.tf` - Defines what information `terraform` will return after successful run.

+__NOTE:__ If you wish to run `ansible` separately comment out the `null_resource` section in `terraform/main.tf`.

+## Provisioning

 # Resources

 * Infrastructure